MERIDIAN HIVE DEPENDS ON BEES. SO DO YOU. BEE CONSCIOUS™

 We started the ‘Bee Conscious ™‘ campaign to share that passion and spread the word…We depend on bees, and so do you!

-Bee Conscious ™ and be a part of the solution to the ongoing bee health problem.
+Bee Conscious ™ is part of the solution to the ongoing bee health problem.
 Learn more about bee health, participate in the conversation and find ways you can help the bees.
-We are developing partnerships with leading local and national bee health institutions and charities and to drive awareness and share information to as many people as possible.
+We are developing partnerships with leading local (Bee Friendly Austin) and national bee health institutions (American Beekeeping Federation) and charities and to drive awareness and share information to as many people as possible.

 We’ll be sharing information on upcoming events and educational opportunities to learn more about the vital role that bees play in our lives and the major issues they are currently facing.